Tax Strategy

 I believe in a "holistic" approach to financial management.
 Your bookkeeping, your payroll, your tax strategy, and your long-term wealth planning are all connected.
 When I manage your books, I'm not just recording history; I'm looking for the patterns and opportunities that will save you money in the future.
 I'm your "financial navigator," helping you avoid the hidden reefs while keeping your business moving toward your goals.

 If we find a mistake that cost you money, we can often file an amended return and get that money back from the IRS.
 I've had clients receive five-figure refund checks from the IRS for years they thought were "closed."
-My "look-back" mentality ensures that your financial foundation is solid before we build on top of it.
-I don't just want to save you money in 2024; I want to make sure you didn't leave anything on the table in 2021, 2022, or 2023.
+This mentality ensures that your financial foundation is solid before we build on top of it.
+I don't just want to save you money this year; I want to make sure you didn't leave anything on the table in prior years.

-I spend time with my clients explaining the "why" behind our strategies.
+I spend time with my clients explaining the reasoning behind our strategies.
 We have monthly or quarterly meetings where we dive into the reports, discuss the trends, and adjust our plan.
 I'm not just your bookkeeper; I'm your teacher and your advisor.
-My goal is to empower you to take full ownership of your financial destiny.
+My goal is to empower you to take full ownership of your financial destiny, armed with the knowledge and the support you need to succeed in the competitive Los Angeles market.

 Conclusion: Your Path to Financial Freedom